 This week I caught up with an old friend and we talked about how it used to be so easy to drum up business—there was scarcity in the market.

 These days the internet is so much noisier and defining your niche market as “anyone who needs what I sell” just doesn’t cut it anymore.

 Whether we want to be location-independent or not, our customers are choosing to be.
-There’s better, faster, cheaper solutions, and they’re more and more comfortable taking advantage of global competition and technology.
+There are better, faster, cheaper solutions, and they’re more and more comfortable taking advantage of global competition and technology.

 Getting your dream customers’ attention is a straight-up daily battle.

 The solution is to narrow down the segment of the market you target your offerings to.
-The more niche you can be the easier it is to get clients coming to you.
+The more specific and narrow you get when defining your target customer, the easier it is to get those clients coming to you.

 100 CLIENT ATTRACTION ACTIONs